What Is My Dads Cousin To Me?

 • 4th Cousin: The child of your parent’s 3rd cousin and so on…

-Cousin relationships come in all sorts of shapes and sizes, with most people referring to the cousins they know as second cousins or distant relatives.
+Cousin relationships come in all shapes and sizes, with most people referring to the cousins they know as second cousins or distant relatives.
 But how do you calculate cousin relationships?

 Cousin Calculator Formula